aimeos/aimeos-docs/src/frontend/jsonapi/basics.md

 !!! tip
     For debugging, you can get a more human-readable output if you add *&pretty=1* at the end of the URLs.

+!!! tip
+    To simplify handling and to map related items from the included section to the data automatically, use JS packages like https://www.npmjs.com/package/json-api-models

 # Filtering the result

 Each resource offers custom search parameters to retrieve data for common use cases.
 Please have a look into the articles about products, basket, etc. for details about these parameters.